-- 1. The Neighbourhood Plan identifies a Green Wheel comprising public footpaths, cycle routes, bridleways, quiet streets/lanes and public transport assets and routes. - 2.
-Proposals for major development, as defined by national planning policy, should demonstrate how their future occupants will be able to access the Green Wheel in safe and convenient ways, both within the site through its layout, access arrangements and permeability and beyond the site boundary. - 3.
-Where proposals require mitigation measures to address their effects on the quality or extent of the Green Wheel, they will be required to make reasonable financial contributions.
+The Neighbourhood Plan identifies a Green Wheel comprising public footpaths, cycle routes, bridleways, quiet streets/lanes and public transport assets and routes.

-5.37 This policy introduces the Holt Green Wheel concept as illustrated on Plan H. Its first clause translates the green infrastructure principles of Policy CC11 of the emerging Local Plan into a specific, mapped and broader network of walking, cycling etc. routes.
-Its second and third clauses refine the wording of Policy CC9 on sustainable transport, as well as of CC11 to fit with the Wheel concept.
+- Proposals for major development, as defined by national planning policy, should include proposals to allow people to access the Green Wheel in safe and convenient ways, both within the site through its layout, access arrangements and permeability and beyond the site boundary. - 2) Where proposals require mitigation measures to address their effects on the quality or extent of the Green Wheel, they will be required to make financial contributions in accordance with national guidance. - 5.43 This policy introduces the Holt Green Wheel concept as illustrated on Plan I. Its first clause translates the green infrastructure principles of Policy CC11 of the emerging Local Plan into a specific, mapped and broader network of walking, cycling etc. routes.
+Its second and third clauses refine the wording of Policy CC 9 on sustainable transport, as well as of CC11 to fit with the Wheel concept.

-Plan H: Holt Green Wheel (Source: Holt Town Council)
+Plan I: Holt Green Wheel (Source: Holt Town Council)

-5.38 The Green Wheel brings together public access, and open green spaces and forms a circuit around the town of Holt to connect people and their environment.
+5.44 The Green Wheel brings together public access, and open green spaces and forms a circuit around the town of Holt to connect people and their environment.
 It will also seek to provide and promote connections into and out of the town including to businesses and tourist attractions in the surrounding area.
-In addition, it will promote themes of biodiversity, heritage, and landscape and it will benefit the whole community, improving the health and increasing the enjoyment of the countryside around the town by people of all ages.
+In addition, it will promote themes of